seclab-int-dev-group/prtg/README.md

 #Linux Server Documentation

 ###Description
-The linux machine serves as a proxy data gathering server for PRTG connecting to each IP address added as a cronjob via telnet, gathering location, Signal and Beam every 5 minutes as well as gathering ping and packet loss data every 30 seconds.
+The linux server serves as a proxy data gathering server for PRTG Network Monitor connecting to each IP address added as a cronjob via telnet, gathering location, Signal and Beam data every 5 minutes as well as gathering ping and packet loss data every 30 seconds.
 Data pulled from each IP address is stored in a MYSQL database (e3db) table (e3tb).
-Custom PRTG sensors are used to pull the gathered data from the MYSQL database and update the values and messages for each sensor.
+Custom PRTG sensors are used to pull the gathered data for each IP address from the MYSQL database on the Linux server and update the values, messages and control room map for each sensor on PRTG Network Monitor.

 Project files are located inside ***/home/e3admin/e3systems/***
 ![linux01.jpg](images/image02.jpg)